KDAB/cxx-qt/book/src/qobject/signals.md

 ## Emitting a signal

-Call the function signature defined in the `extern "C++` block to emit the signal.
+Call the function signature defined in the `extern "RustQt"` block to emit the signal.

 Note that these are defined on the generated QObject [`qobject::T`](./generated-qobject.md), so can be called from any mutable `#[qinvokable]`.